NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

    UCX versions 1.10.1 requires the user to install `libnuma1`.
 RDMA packages have extra requirements that should be satisfied by MLNX_OFED.

+   Please note that the RAPIDS Shuffle Manager is built against [JUCX 1.11.0](https://search.maven.org/artifact/org.openucx/jucx/1.11.0/jar).
+This is the JNI component of UCX, and was published ahead of the native library UCX 1.11.0.
+JUCX 1.11.0 is actually compatible with UCX starting version 1.10.0.
+Please disregard the startup [warning](https://github.com/openucx/ucx/issues/6694) compatibility warning in this case, as the JUCX usage within the RAPIDS Shuffle Manager is compatible with UCX 1.10.x.

 #### Docker containers

 Running with UCX in containers imposes certain requirements.
 In a multi-GPU system, all GPUs that